-- Cheaper polarized sunglasses are less durable due to the way they are made.
+- Cheaper polarised sunglasses are less durable due to the way they are made.
 They are often created by applying a film over a standard lens, rather than applying the chemical process to the plastic lens.
-Overtime, this can flake, peel, bubble and even fade, minimising the protection of your sunglasses.
+Over time, this can flake, peel, bubble and even fade, minimising the protection of your sunglasses.

-- Polarized glasses can also provide too much filtering for some people, making them an uncomfortable choice.
+- Polarised glasses can also provide too much filtering for some people, making them an uncomfortable choice.
 This is why some opt for other coatings as an alternative.
-For example, anti-reflective coating and mirrored sunglasses lessens the impact that horizontal light has on your sight.
+For example, mirrored sunglasses lessens the impact that horizontal light has on your sight.

 - Those who ski sometimes avoid polarised lenses as they make it tricky to distinguish between white colours.
 This can cause accidents as there are different variations of white on a mountain due to the snow, hills and ice.

-Can sunglasses be both polarized and have UV protection?
+Can sunglasses be both polarised and have UV protection?

 Whilst polarised lenses and UV protection offer two different benefits, you can of course buy sunglasses which offer both.
 Sunglasses lenses with 100% UV protection are essential as they block out harmful rays and protect your eyes from the sun.
-Polarized lenses on the other hand, are a preference just like mirror-coated lenses and anti-reflective coating.
+Polarised lenses on the other hand, are a preference just like mirror-coated lenses and Gradient tint lenses.

 Which are the best brands for polarised sunglasses?